 Course Overview

-The content is structured around the first four chapters of Kotlin Crash Course, ensuring a solid foundation in Kotlin’s core features.
+The content is structured around the first four chapters of Kotlin Crash Course, ensuring your team builds a strong grasp of Kotlin’s core features from day one.

-• Set up and configure a Kotlin development environment with IntelliJ IDEA and Gradle.
+• Set up and configure a Kotlin development environment with IntelliJ IDEA and Gradle — ready to start building immediately.

-• Understand Kotlin syntax, including variables, functions, and type system.
+• Write clean, type-safe Kotlin code using variables, functions, and Kotlin’s expressive type system.

-• Apply null safety mechanisms to write robust and error-free code.
+• Eliminate null pointer exceptions by applying Kotlin’s null safety mechanisms to write robust, error-free code.

-• Use control flow statements effectively, such as if, when, loops, and exception handling.
+• Handle complex logic confidently using control flow statements such as if, when, loops, and structured exception handling.

 Course Contents